-Jordan’s one of the most accessible and friendliest countries in the Middle East.
-Only five hours direct flight from the UK, it’s where to see the ancient city of Petra and the Wadi Rum desert within easy travelling distance of Red Sea beach resorts.
+Direct UK flights to Jordan take from just five hours, making it one of the most accessible Middle East destinations.
+It’s also one of the friendliest and where to see the ancient city of Petra as well as the Wadi Rum desert, both within easy travelling distance of Red Sea resorts.
 Family holidays with older kids and teenagers can be packed with experiences and younger children love the sunny weather and easy going Jordanians.

 Direct flights from the UK to Amman all year round take just five hours.